kab11k/Adv-prog-Final/README.md

 # Visualizing Fishing effort

 In this project, we aim to provide an understanding of the extent of global fishing effort, unauthorized transshipment events, and fishing within Marine Protected Areas (MPAs).
-To do this, we developed a heatmap to show the density of fishing effort leveraging the Automatic Identification System (AIS) satelite positioning of vessels from 2012 to 2020 (provided by Global Fishing Watch) and added layers showing the world's current Marine Protected Areas (MPAs)
+To do this, we developed a heatmap to show the density of fishing effort leveraging the Automatic Identification System (AIS) satellite positioning of vessels from 2012 to 2020 (provided by Global Fishing Watch) and added layers showing the world's current Marine Protected Areas (MPAs)

 ## Motivation